 Since July 2014, when the monthly average OPEC Reference Basket price per barrel was U.S.\$107.89, crude oil prices have fallen sharply, by approximately 75 per cent. to a monthly average price of U.S.\$26.50 per barrel in January 2016.
 In recent months, crude oil prices have recovered slightly, with the monthly average price being U.S.\$73.27 per barrel in July 2018.
-The sharp decline in international prices for hydrocarbon products between mid-2014 and the end of 2015 was primarily responsible for the correction in the speed of growth of Abu Dhabi's nominal GDP, which grew by 7.4 per cent. in 2012 before slowing to a growth rate of 2.4 per cent. in 2013 and 3.0 per cent. in 2014.
+The sharp decline in international prices for hydrocarbon products between mid-2014 and the end of 2015 was primarily responsible for the correction in the speed of growth of Abu Dhabi's nominal GDP.
 During 2015, Abu Dhabi's nominal GDP fell by 18.9 per cent. from 2014.
 This fall principally reflected substantially lower oil prices in 2015 compared to 2014.
-Abu Dhabi's nominal GDP during 2016 fell again, by a further 6.4 per cent. from 2015, principally reflecting low oil prices which were offset in part by increased production.
+Abu Dhabi's nominal GDP during 2016 fell again by a further 2.3 per cent. from 2015 prior to recovering in and growing by 9.5 per cent. in 2017 compared to 2016, principally reflecting low oil prices which were offset in part by increased production.

 As at the date of this Base Prospectus, economic growth levels remain low when compared with the period prior to the global reduction in oil prices (when, in 2014, Abu Dhabi experienced nominal GDP growth of 3.0 per cent.), reflecting the prevailing volatility of crude oil prices.
 Abu Dhabi's growing non-hydrocarbon sector, which in 2010 accounted for over 50.0 per cent. of Abu Dhabi's GDP, contributed to Abu Dhabi's increase in GDP in 2010, despite the continuing economic financial crisis.
-In 2015 and (according to preliminary estimates published by the Statistics Centre) 2016, the non-hydrocarbon sector accounted for approximately 64.9 per cent. and 72.5 per cent., respectively, of Abu Dhabi's nominal GDP.
+In 2015, 2016 and (according to preliminary estimates published by the Statistics Centre) 2017, the non-hydrocarbon sector accounted for approximately 64.9 per cent., 68.3 per cent. and 64.1 per cent., respectively, of Abu Dhabi's nominal GDP.

-According to the Statistics Centre, outside the hydrocarbon sector, the principal contributors to nominal GDP in Abu Dhabi in each of 2014, 2015 and (according to preliminary estimates published by the Statistics Centre) 2016 have been: construction; financial and insurance sector; public administration and defence and compulsory social security; manufacturing; real estate; wholesale, retail trade and repair of motor vehicles and motorcycles; and transportation and storage, which together accounted for 37.3 per cent. of nominal GDP in 2014, 48.7 per cent. in 2015 and (according to preliminary estimates published by the Statistics Centre) 54.1 per cent. in 2016.
+According to the Statistics Centre, outside the hydrocarbon sector, the principal contributors to nominal GDP in Abu Dhabi in each of 2015, 2016 and (according to preliminary estimates published by the Statistics Centre) 2017 have been: construction; financial and insurance sector; public administration and defence and compulsory social security; manufacturing; wholesale, retail trade and repair of motor vehicles and motorcycles; and real estate, which together accounted for 44.0 per cent. of nominal GDP in 2015, 47.1 per cent. in 2016 and (according to preliminary estimates published by the Statistics Centre) 43.8 per cent. in 2017.